peyrona/mingle/README.md

 _Une_ is focused in the Internet of the Things ([IoT](https://en.wikipedia.org/wiki/Internet_of_things)) and it is extremely easy to learn: it is not needed to have programming skills.

-After being compiled, _Une_ can be executed on most of the existing Operative Systems (Windows, MacOS, Linux, Solaris and others).
+After being compiled, _Une_ can be executed on most of the existing Operative Systems: Windows, MacOS, Linux, Solaris and others.
-The full name is: "Mingle Standard Platform" ('MSP' or 'Mingle' for short).

-Everything is Open Source (available under the Apache License 2.0): the language itself, the MSP specifications, all the source code and even the documentation (2 books created under the Creative Commons license).

 # How looks it like?

 Here is how to say using _Une_ : <br>
-“when the alarm is on and any door or window is opened, then send the message "DANGER!
-Intruders at home" to my Telegram”.
+“when the alarm is on and any door or window is opened, then send to my Telegram the message *DANGER!
+Intruders at home*”.

 ![Une language basic example](une-1st-example.png)

 # Questions and Answers

- **Do I need to know computers programming?**
+ **Do I need to know about computer programming?**

 > No, you do not: as far as you are familiar with spreadsheets (e.g.: MS Excel) you can successfully use _Une_.
-> It is also true that the more you know about programming computers and about electronics, the more you will do.
+> It is also true that the more you know about programming computers and about electronics, the more you will be able to do.

  **How should I start?**